 Dalziel & Pow

-Coca-cola have created an experiential space that takes a very simple concept, that’s instantly recognisable and applies this concept to the whole space.
+Coca-cola has created an experiential space that takes a very simple concept, that’s instantly recognisable and applies this concept to the whole space.

-The centre-piece of this display is a seven meter wide, golden finished bar, with ‘bubbles’ rising from the centre.
-Using generative parameter c software, the bubbles were made out of more than five hundred translucent acrylic spheres that simulated the physical behaviour of sparkling bubbles.
-The visual effect of movement is enhanced by lightning system programmed to react on different events that the space will hold, such as concerts and sports games.
+The centre-piece of this display is a seven-meter wide, golden finished bar, with ‘bubbles’ rising from the centre.
+Using generative parameter software, the bubbles were made out of more than five hundred translucent acrylic spheres that simulated the physical behaviour of sparkling bubbles.
+The visual effect of movement is enhanced by a lightning system programmed to react to different events that the space will hold, such as concerts and sports games.

 Enercon represent what can be created when working with large-scale budgets, but although the space is huge, the company clearly have an objective, that is the focal point of the entire stand.

 This objective is meeting space.
-Without sacrificing on design, Enercon have created a two-tier space that has meeting areas in abundance, whilst creating privacy that is much needed in a location like this.
+Without sacrificing on design, Enercon has created a two-tier space that has meeting areas in abundance, whilst creating privacy that is much needed in a location like this.

 Massana School of Art & Design

 We love this modular display system created by the Massana School of Art & Design.
 The supporting framework has been created with different shapes integrated into the metal itself, which allows a huge range of configurations to be created when the panels are joined together.

 The most obvious application is symmetrical shapes, however, it’s when a variety of different shapes are combined that this system truly comes to life.
 Simple printed panels can be mounted onto the system which brings the displays to life, highlighting certain products or creating shelving displays.

 This system shows that signage & artwork doesn’t need to cover all areas of an exhibition stand, sometimes creating smaller displays with interesting shapes integrated into the framework can be equally eye-catching.